-Downtown Tampa - Page 2
+Downtown Tampa - page 2

-The old Federal Court Building
+The old Federal Courthouse Building

 Completed in 1905, the building was used as a post office and customs house for this growing, port city.
 Built in the classic Beaux-Arts style - with stone, marble, three-story columns and other trappings of elegance - the courthouse radiates formality, simplicity, order and tradition.

 The entrance, elevated from the street, divides two symmetrical wings, and sits at the top of sweeping stairs that empty into a main portico.
 The building was converted into a courthouse in 1984 until completion of the current Sam M. Gibbons U.S. Courthouse in 1998.
 It is now abandoned.
-There are rumors of converting it into a history center.
+There were rumors of converting it into a history center.

 Stepping back a bit, we see the old courthouse contrasted with the new Sam Gibbons Courthouse on the left.